gilbarbara/react-inlinesvg/README.md

 2. Link to a CSS file in your SVG document
     * Sharing styles with your HTML means duplicating paths across your project, making maintenance a pain
+    * Not sharing styles with your HTML means extra HTTP requests (and likely duplicating paths between different SVGs)
     * Still can't target parent elements
     * Your SVG becomes coupled to your external stylesheet, complicating reuse.
 3. Embed the SVG in your HTML